albertllousas/functional-core-imperative-shell/readme.md

 1. All the domain logic should be in the **Functional Core**, it will use immutable data structures and pure functions.
 2. All infrastructure code lives in the edge of your app, the **Imperative Shell**, it will perform any side effects, and it could be mutable.
-3. Dependencies go inward, Imperative Shell can call the Functional Core but not the other way around.
+3. Dependencies go inward, Imperative Shell can depend on the Functional Core but not the other way around.

 **NOTE:** A function is said to have side effects when it depends on, or modifies a state outside its scope, such as variable passed by reference, global variable, logging to console, perform database operations ...